Health and safety keywords

 Risk identification

-The process of determining risks that could potentially cause an issue to an organisation, its processes, procedures or objectives, or a specific task.
+The process of determining risks that could potentially pose a threat to an organisation, its processes, procedures or objectives, or a specific task.

 Risk management